ivobeerens-nl/blog/content/blog/2017/07/know-vsphere-6-5-update-1-upgrading/index.md

   - "VMware"
   - "vSphere"
 author: Ivo Beerens
+url: /2017/07/31/know-vsphere-6-5-update-1-upgrading/
 ---

+vSphere 6.5 Update 1 is the first major update after the GA release of vSphere 6.5.
+Besides great new improvements such as vSAN 6.6.1 some nasty bugs are fixed.
+Here’s a short list you want to know before upgrading to vSphere 6.5 Update 1:
 - Upgrade from vSphere 6.0 Update 3 is now a supported upgrade path to vSphere 6.5.
 - Customers who are still on vSphere 5.5 will need to be on at least vSphere 5.5 Update 3b, build 3252642 in order to upgrade to vSphere 6.5 Update 1.
 - Discontinuation of third party vSwitch.
-Customers using 3rd patry switches such as Cisco Nexus 1000V, Cisco VM-FEX, , HPE 5900v and IBM DVS 5000v will need to migrate off those switches after vSphere 6.5 Update 1.
+Customers using 3rd party switches such as Cisco Nexus 1000V, Cisco VM-FEX, , HPE 5900v and IBM DVS 5000v will need to migrate off those switches after vSphere 6.5 Update 1.
 So  vSphere 6.5 Update 1 is the final release that support these 3rd party switches!
 - General Support has been extended.
 This means that support for vSphere 6.5 will now end November 15, 2021.
 - vCenter Server Foundation will support from 3 host to 4.
 - With the vSphere 6.5 Update 1 you are prepared for the VMware Cloud on AWS (hybrid cloud) solution.